-A conflict of interest arises in the workplace when an employee has competing interests or loyalties that either is or potentially can be, at odds with each other.
+A conflict of interest arises in the workplace when an employee has interests or loyalties that are—or at least potentially could be—at odds with each other.

 For example, consider a manager who was promoted from a job where he worked with his wife.
 The promotion made him his wife's boss, which created a conflict of interest.
 The company, after discussion with the couple and HR, may decide to transfer her to another department.

 A conflict of interest causes an employee to experience a struggle between diverging interests, points of view, or allegiances.
 Such conflicts are generally forbidden in company codes of conduct or employee handbooks.

 Conflicts of interest can cause an employee to act out of interests that are at odds with those of his or her employer or co-workers.
 In workplaces, employees want to avoid any behavior or choices that could potentially signal a conflict of interest.
-They are bad news for the employee's reputation, integrity, and trustworthiness in the eyes of management.
+They are a mark against the employee's reputation, integrity, and trustworthiness in the eyes of management.